KenV99/service.ipcdatastore/docs/background.rst

 - Configurable host and port
 - Utilizes a combined server/client caching mechanism for improved performance
 - Tests run at the time of startup and additional tests via the settings page
+- Optionally make data persisent between Kodi sessions
-- Optionally automatically place video info on the server each time a file or stream plays
+- Optionally automatically place video info on the server each time a file or stream plays (demo)